mozilla-services/readinglist/docs/api/resource.rst

 Updating the title, excerpt or word_count of an existing article won't raise any conflict: the last call wins.

-For both updates and creation, you can bypass the automatic conflict resolution by adding a ``If-Unmodified-Since`` in your requests headers.
+For both updates and creation, the automatic conflict resolution can be bypassed with a ``If-Unmodified-Since`` in requests headers.

-In that case, you will get a 412 error if :
+In that case, a ``412 Precondition failed`` error is returned:
-- you are trying to POST a collection and something was changed in the database in the interim.
+- for a ``POST`` on the collection if something was changed in the database in the interim.
-- you are trying to POST an article that was changed in the interim.
+- for a ``PATCH`` on an article that was changed in the interim.

+:note:

-Notice that if you add in the same batch two articles with conflicting URLs, you will get the same behavior as described above, as the batch queries are processed in a sequential order.
+    If two articles with conflicting URLs are posted in the same *batch*, the same behavior as described above will apply, as the batch queries are processed in a sequential order.

 Example